chieffancypants/angular-loading-bar/README.md

 ```

 #### Position the template:
 If you'd like to position the loadingBar or spinner, provide a CSS selector to the element you'd like the template injected into.
-The default is the 'body' element:
+The default is the `<body>` element:

 ```js
 angular.module('myApp', ['angular-loading-bar'])